INTO-CPS-Association/DTaaS/docs/admin/trial.md

 ## Post-install Check

-Now when you visit your domain, you should be able to login through your OAuth Provider and be able to access the DTaas web UI.
+Now when you visit <https://foo.com>, you should be able to login through Gitlab OAuth Provider and access the DTaas web UI.

-If you can following all the screenshots from
+If you can following along to see all the screenshots from [user website](../user/website/index.md).
-[user website](../user/website/index.md).
 Everything is correctly setup.